 The Etango Uranium Project is one of the world’s largest undeveloped uranium projects.
 It is located in Namibia, southern Africa, one of the world’s top 5 uranium producing nations with substantial mining infrastructure.
-Etango is one of the few uranium projects in the world with a completed Definitive Feasibility Study (DFS) and will be a top 10 producer once developed.
+Etango is one of the few uranium projects in the world with a completed Definitive Feasibility Study (DFS) and environmental permitting and will be a top 10 producer once developed.

 Etango is considered by Bannerman to be a low technical and environmental risk project, with conventional open pit mining and sulphuric acid heap leaching at 20 million tonnes per annum.

 The Etango licence area (EPL 3345) is approximately 500 square kms.

 On 22 September 2014, Bannerman announced the award of the major contracts to construct and operate the Etango Heap Leach Demonstration Plant.
 Activities at the site commenced in early October and construction is on schedule for completion in March 2015.
 The photographs below show the work undertaken to date.

 - Primary, secondary and tertiary crushing of 3,300 tonnes of ore and waste,

 - Rehabilitation of the areas where the ore and waste rock samples were sourced from,

 - Civil construction of the 4 cribs and plinths to support the agglomerator and feed conveyors,

 - Reagent mixing area including the acid proofing of the concrete foundation and bund, and